 5. LED garden lights

 As you can probably tell, we’re obsessed with covering our outdoor spaces with plenty of lights so that our evenings outdoors can go on late into the night.
 Save money on your energy bills by sticking to LED lights, as these use 80% less energy whilst still creating the desired effect.
-Consider solar lights, too, as these can be a bargain and also use less power.
+Consider solar lights, too, as these can be a bargain and, since they’re powered by the sun, don’t require any mains power.